shaecodes/Jewellery-Management-System/README.md

 # Getting Started
 Clone or download the JewelleryCo repository to your local machine.

-Run the jewellery_management_app.py script to launch the application.
+Run JewelleryCo.jar application to launch.

 Use the GUI interface to manage jewellery items as per the features listed above.